 The second Water Agreement was signed in 1962 and will expire in 2061.
-It entitles Singapore to draw and use the water from the Johor River up to a maximum of 250 million gallons of raw water per day.
-In return, we provide Johor with treated water up to 2% of the water we import.
+It entitles Singapore to draw and use 250 million gallons of raw water per day from the Johor River.
+In return, we are obliged to provide Johor with treated water up to 2% of the water we import.
 PUB draws water from the Johor River and treats the water at the Johor River Waterworks located near Kota Tinggi in Johor.
 The water we import from Johor is one of our “Four National Taps”.

 Why are the Water Agreements so important?